Organic Farming Systems

-This experiment is on organically certified research land, and includes only organic treatments.
+This experiment was on organically certified research land, and included only organic treatments.

 In 2002 we established an organic farming systems experiment for vegetable production on organically certified research land at WSU Puyallup.
 The experiment compared 12 organic management systems, including three cover cropping systems, 2 tillage treatments, and 2 amendment types, arranged in a split-split plot design.
 Treatments were chosen based on input from local farmers through workshops, farm visits, surveys, and focus groups.
 The experiment was terminated in 2015.

-Post harvest cover crop: fall planted cereal-legume mix (currently cereal rye-hairy vetch).
+1-Post harvest cover crop: fall planted cereal-legume mix after the vegetable crops were harvested.

-Relay cover crop: summer planted legume, as a relay crop between rows of the cash crop (currently hairy vetch).
+2-Relay cover crop: summer planted legume, as a relay crop planted between rows of the cash crop before they were harvested.

-Conventional: major tillage done with plow, disc, and rototiller as needed
+1-Conventional: major tillage done with plow, disc, and rototiller as needed.

-High carbon amendment: on-farm compost, medium C:N ratio, high application rate (average 15 dry tons/acre).
-The on-farm compost consists of broiler litter, yard debris, separated dairy solids, and bedding from the local fair.
-It is composted in a static pile (actively aerated for 4-6 weeks), then passively cured for 5 months, with temperatures monitored to meet organic standards.
+2-High carbon amendment: compost made on-farm compost, medium C:N ratio, high application rate (average 15 dry tons/acre).
+The on-farm compost consisted of broiler litter, yard debris, separated dairy solids, and sawdust/straw bedding from the local fair.
+It was composted in a static pile (actively aerated for 4-6 weeks), then passively cured for 5 months, with temperatures monitored to meet organic standards.

 - Crop yield and quality